-Billionaire-ism is a curable illness
+Billionaire-ism is a mental illness

 What if the only way to save the planet is to kidnap the billionaires destroying it?